 3. vegan food

 To be honest, I did not even check if any restaurants serve vegan food in Sofia.
 Not until we arrived and I got really hungry.
-Before, I was afraid I would be just eating fresh fruit and my Purenuts nut butter.
+At first, I was afraid I would not find any vegan options in the city.
 But when I opened the map with veggie places in the city center, a huge smile appeared on my face.
 Yes!
 During our 2 day visit, I had a chance to try a few of the restaurants offering vegan options.

 My favorite vegan place in Sofia was Loving Hut where they serve only many vegan meals, such as sweet raw cacao balls, pizza, snacks, cakes, sandwiches etc. The chocolate brownie was melting in my mouth!
 The best ever, seriously.
 If you are looking for raw vegan meals, there are many at Loving Hut Sofia.